DalgoT4D/platform_infra/Local/README.md

 - `make start-dalgo`

 Note: If frontend gives api server error, make sure `NEXTAUTH_SECRET` is set with valid value.

+### Step 4: Stop Dalgo
+If you only want to demo how Dalgo works locally

+- `make stop-dalgo`
 ###  Working with local images

 #### For Developers who want to test Dalgo for the first time without cloning other repos